ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 railroads_KS <- rail_roads[KS_counties, ]
 ```

 As you can see in Figure \@ref(fig:map-rail-ks) below, only the railroads that intersect with Kansas were selected.
 Note the lines that go beyond the Kansas boundary are also selected.
 Remember, the default is `st_intersect()`.
-If you would like the lines beyond the state boundary to be cut out but the intersecting parts of those lines to remain, use `st_intersection()`.
+If you would like the lines beyond the state boundary to be cut out but the intersecting parts of those lines to remain, use `st_intersection()`, which is explained in Chapter \@ref(st_intersection).

 ```r